SHSharkar/Laravel-6-Multi-Auth/README.md

 ## What it does?

 This a simple package to create the multi authentication feature on your Laravel 6 project.
-By running some simple command you can setup multi auth for your Laravel project.
+By running some simple command you can setup multi authentication for your Laravel project.
 The package installs:

 -   Model
 -   Migration